ethereum-optimism/optimism/specs/derivation.md

 If a payload attributes created from a batch cannot be inserted into the chain because of a validation error (i.e. there was an invalid transaction or state transition in the block) the batch should be dropped & the safe head should not be advanced.
 The engine queue will attempt to use the next batch for that timestamp from the batch queue.
+If no valid batch is found, the rollup node will create a deposit only batch which should always pass validation because deposits are always valid.

 Interaction with the execution engine via the execution engine API is detailed in the [Communication with the Execution Engine][exec-engine-comm] section.